 More Valentine Craft Ideas You Might Like

-- Felt Valentine Cone Gnomes – This easy craft is a beginner’s guide to Valentine’s Day gnomes.
+- Felt Valentine Cone Gnomes – This no-sew easy craft is a beginner’s guide to Valentine’s Day gnomes.

 - Harry Potter Valentines Free Printable – If you love Valentine crafts and a little magic, maybe this set of free printable classroom Valentines will tickle your fancy!